 Disclaimer: This post is NOT sponsored and is my unbiased, independent review of Pela Case.
 All opinions are my own.
 This post does contain affiliate links.
 Read my full disclaimers/disclosures here.

 Sometimes Instagram advertisers miss the mark (I am SO not interested in the long sleeve, giant avocado print swimsuit that keeps popping up on my feed).
 Other times, they score a slam dunk.
 I first learned about Pela phone cases from an Instagram ad!
 I’m really glad for that advertising, because I absolutely love my Pela case.
 I’m excited to share more about it with y’all, including my own list of pros and cons.

-I’ve been using a Pela case for almost a year now, so I’ve truly put it to the test for this review!
+I’ve been using Pela cases for over three years now, so I’ve truly put them to the test for this review!